 - Test 5: Walking Through a Crowd.
 The dog will walk through a small crowd of pedestrians, passing in close proximity to at least three people.

 - Test 6: Sit and Down on Command and Stay in Place.
-The dog must demonstrate sit AND down on command, then the owner chooses the position for leaving the dog in the stay.
+The dog must demonstrate the ability to sit AND lie down on command, then the owner chooses the position for leaving the dog in the stay.

 - Test 7: Coming When Called.
 The dog will come when called by the handler (from 10 feet away on leash).

 - Test 9: Reaction to Distractions.
-The evaluator will select and present two distractions such as dropping a chair, etc.
+The evaluator will select and present two distractions such as dropping a chair, to which the dog must react properly.

 - Test 10: Supervised Separation.
 This test demonstrates that your dog can be left with a trusted person.
 The evaluator will hold your dog’s leash while you go out of sight for three minutes.”